10/10/24 blog post

 educators/school counselors

-• If you are in a school setting, try connecting them with the school counselor first.
+If you are in a school setting, try connecting the teen with a school counselor first.
 Not all school counselors are able to do therapy with students, but they can be a hub to help the student get connected.
 Some schools also have mental health counselors available to see students during the day.

-• You can also direct parents to utilize the Dayton Children’s Mental Health Resource Connection three different ways:
+You can also direct parents to utilize the Dayton Children’s Mental Health Resource Connection.

 what to do if a teen is experiencing a mental health crisis